thomasbattram/thesis/meetings/2021-02-26/notes.md

 ## updates on other work <a name="item2"></a>

 * h2ewas going off today/soon
-	+ wanted to see cover letter?
+	+ wanted to see cover letter? - send it to Gib
-	+ need to re-arrange if it's in journals "guidelines"?
+	+ need to re-arrange if it's in journals "guidelines"? - no need to reformat
 * started going through ewas-gwas.
 May present at the end of the week

 __NOTES:__